arcus/note_deidentification/annotation_guidelines.md

 - Dear Ms. **Daniali**<!-- style="background-color: rgba(var(--color-highlight), .2)" -->, I am writing to follow up on your child's recent appointment at our clinic.
 - Mom reports that pt's younger sister, **Rae**<!-- style="background-color: rgba(var(--color-highlight), .2)" -->, has had similar sx.

-When the name is NOT related to the patient (or relatives, employer, or household members of the patient) or to the healthcare providers or facilities providing care (including past, present, or future care), then it should also be checked as "[NonIdentifying](#nonindentifying)".
+When the name is NOT related to the patient (or relatives, employer, or household members of the patient) or to the healthcare providers or facilities providing care (including past, present, or future care), then it should also be checked as "[GenericTemplate](#generictemplate)".
-For example, "Pt loves **Peppa Pig**<!-- style="background-color: rgba(var(--color-highlight), .2)" -->, it helps to play that when you need to adjust his dressing" should have the label NAMES on the span "Peppa Pig" but it should also be checked as "NonIdentifying".
+For example, "Pt loves **Peppa Pig**<!-- style="background-color: rgba(var(--color-highlight), .2)" -->, it helps to play that when you need to adjust his dressing" should have the label NAMES on the span "Peppa Pig" but it should also be checked as "GenericTemplate".

 ### LOCATION